-As part of our series on hydroponics we’ve taken a look at everything from is hydroponics without plastic possible right through to 5 reasons why hydroponics is important and we’ve finally come to answering the big one – can hydroponics feed the world?
+As part of our series on hydroponics, we’ve taken a look at everything from is hydroponics without plastic possible right through to 5 reasons why hydroponics is important and we’ve finally come to answer the big one – can hydroponics feed the world?
 It’s no secret that I’m a big fan of hydroponics, but hopefully, this post will be an impartial argument for hydroponics.

 Let’s get started!

 Can Hydroponics Feed The World?
 Our Pros and Cons

 When I first learned about hydroponics it felt like a revelation, the ability to grow crops bigger and faster than in traditional farming was like a lightbulb moment in my mind.
 I was so evangelical about the method but as I began to tell more people I kept getting pushback with more and more people asking can hydroponics feed the world or is it just a pipe dream?

 We’ve touched on some of these pros and cons before but I feel that it might be useful to do a deep dive into each to expand upon the points.